Resistive random-access memory: Weebit Nano

 Weebit Nano has been working with CEA-Leti, one of the largest nanotechnology research institutes in Europe to further ReRAM technology.
 Beginning in November, 2017, the company has demonstrated the manufacturability in 40 nm SiOx ReRAM cells, followed by demonstrations of working arrays in 2018 and discrete components in 2020.
 In July 2021, the company taped out its first embedded ReRAM modules.
 In September 2021, Weebit, together with Leti, produced, tested and characterized a 1 Mb ReRAM array, using a 28 nm FDSOI process on 300mm wafers.

 Crossbar

 Crossbar implements an Ag filament in amorphous Si along with a threshold switching system to achieve a diode+ReRAM.
 Their system includes the use of a transistor in 1T1R or 1TNR architecture.
 Crossbar started producing samples at SMIC on the 40 nm process in 2017.
 The Ag filament diameter has been visualized on the scale of tens of nanometers.

+IntrinSic

+A UK based that company plans to create cells using common silicon-oxide.

 Programmable metallization cell

 Infineon Technologies calls it conductive-bridging RAM(CBRAM), NEC has a variant called "Nanobridge" and Sony calls their version "electrolytic memory".
 New research suggests CBRAM can be 3D printed.